oresat/oresat-linux/docs/glossary.rst

         of tree Linux kernel modules when the kernel is updated.

     CFC
         Cirrus Flux Camera.
-One of OreSat payloads.
+One of OreSat payloads and a Linux board.

     SDR
         Software Define Radio.
 Radio communications that are traditionally